Health alert

 Who is at risk?

 Anyone born during or since 1966 who does not have documented evidence of having received two doses of a measles-containing vaccine, or does not have documented evidence of immunity, is at risk of measles.
-This is also known as being susceptible to measles.

 Young infants, pregnant women and people with a weakened immune system are at increased risk of serious complications from measles.